Deep Neural Networks as Discrete Dynamical Systems: Implications for Physics-Informed Learning: Demonstrating degeneracy in PINNs:

 and homogeneous Dirichlet boundary conditions along the spatial domain,

-This problem corresponds to a time–reversed Hamilton–Jacobi equation in which the solution $u(x,T)$ represents the accumulated travel time from the point $(x,t)$ to the final time $T$ under a unit-speed metric.
-Note that the problem is still inviscid, but with smooth initial and boundary conditions.
+This problem corresponds to a time–reversed Hamilton–Jacobi equation in which the solution $u(\mathcal{X},\mathcal{T})$ represents the accumulated travel time from the point $(\mathcal{X},\mathcal{T})$ to the final time $\mathcal{T}_f$ under a unit-speed metric.
+Note that the problem is still inviscid, but with continuous initial and boundary conditions.
+Therefore, this problem acts as an intermediate level of learning problem, placed between the viscous and inviscid versions of the Burgers' equation.

-Again, we trained a PINN to learn the optimal weights and biases.
-Afterwards, the weights and biases are fed to the discrete system model for the simulation of input signals $(x,t)$ at some arbitrary time $t = 0.3$.
-The results are then compared to the PINN prediction at the same $t$, as shown in Fig.~\ref{fig:pinn_vs_dyn_eikonal}.
-A small network is used here, with just 2 deep layers, each with 20 neurons each.
+A small network is used for this problem, with just 2 deep layers, each with 20 neurons each.
 The activation function used here is Leaky ReLU (with a negative slope of 0.01).
 The learning rates are kept the same as here~\cite{blechschmidt2021three}.

-Similar to the case shown in Sec.~\ref{sec:vis_burg}, two separate training runs are performed on the network.
-The neural trajectories of a 2-feature input is shown in the right panel of Fig.~\ref{fig:neuraltrajectory_eikonal} for each run.
-Here, the 2D input evolves in a $20$ dimensional latent space inside the DNN to eventually result in a scalar output.
-Even in a small network like this, there remains significant difference in the neural trajectories corresponding to the two runs.
+A total of $10,000$ random collocation points are used as training data, trained over $10,000$ epochs.